uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/algorithms.md

 Correctness is also important when using an algorithm as the building block for another algorithm.
 Here is an algorithm for assigning animals as pets to people on a waitlist:

-1. Search for the person who is earliest on the the waitlist
+1. Search for the person who is earliest on the waitlist
 2. Assign the person who is earliest on the waitlist with their preferred animal as a pet
 3. Repeat 1-2 until no people remain on the waitlist